 - Guaranteeing a transitional, evidence-based and pragmatic approach.

-Contribution to the public consultation of the European Commission on the draft DA
+Contribution to the public consultation of the European Commission on the draft Delegated Acts

 In parallel, NGVA Europe submitted its feedback on the draft DA in which more specific recommendations were formulated.
 These include:

-- Consistently align TSC with the existing EU legislation that has been specifically designed to decarbonise transport (namely REDII and the Clean Vehicles Directive)
+- Consistently align TSC with the existing EU legislation that has been specifically designed to decarbonise transport and refrain from setting double standards to safeguard predictability for investments

 - Cover the entire sustainable value chains, including all activities linked not only to the production of biomethane for transport, but also its concrete use as a fuel in road transport.